-René is a Principal and licensed Structural Engineer at Forell/Elsesser.
-After entering the firm in 1999 and after almost 2 decades of experience, he is still invigorated by the challenge of creating the most elegant, inspired engineering solutions possible to translate an architect’s vision into a constructible reality.
+René Vignos is a Principal and licensed structural engineer at Forell | Elsesser.
+After entering the firm in 1999 and after more than two decades of experience, he is still invigorated by the challenge of creating the most elegant, inspired engineering solutions possible to translate an architect’s vision into a constructible reality.

 - San Francisco Code Advisory Committee, Structural Subcommittee

 - University of California at Berkeley, Seismic Review Committee

 - Structural Engineers Association of Northern California (SEAONC), Protective Systems Committee, Past-Chair & Member

 - Earthquake Engineering Research Institute (EERI), Member